jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 <https://github.com/xdvrx1/lightweight-web-server>

-So, JavaScript and all technologies that are mainly for the browser are considered front-end.
+So, for example, JavaScript and all technologies that are mainly for the browser are considered front-end.

-`Vue.js` is considered to be a framework of JavaScript for web interfaces and
+`Vue.js` is considered to be a framework of JavaScript for web interfaces while we can say that `Angular` is for heavyweight development.
-`Twitter Bootstrap` mainly for the layout across multiple devices.
+`Twitter Bootstrap` is mainly for the layout across multiple devices.

 ## Back-End Dev
 If your code is directly talking to a server